vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh), which is a SaaS offering for modern applications running across multi-cluster, multi-clouds, also offers an ingress controller based on [Istio](https://istio.io/).

-The following table provides general recommendations on when you should use a specific ingress controller for your Kubernetes environment.
+The following table provides general recommendations about using a specific ingress controller for your Kubernetes environment.

 |**Ingress Controller**|**Use Cases**|
 | --- | --- |